dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 DBR does a lot of preparation work to make sure the barcode is as legible as possible for the decoding engine to read.
 This ensures a very high accuracy.
 In addition, DBR achieves even higher accuracy through the following ways:

+* DBR can verify results by comparing the results of multiple consecutive recognitions;
 * DBR has a confidence score for each recognition which can be used to filter unwanted results;
-* In the case of continuous scanning, DBR can verify results by comparing the results of multiple consecutive recognitions.
+* DBR is also able to verify the barcode result with printed text that accompanies the barcode with the help of the product [Dynamsoft Label Recognizer](https://www.dynamsoft.com/label-recognition/docs/web/programming/javascript/user-guide.html).

 Through many experiences, DBR has also cultivated its error correction ability to handle

 * Non-standard barcodes which do not strictly abide by the specification;
 * Deformed barcodes which are usually caused by improper printing.

+## Effortless Expansion

+DBR JS v10.x is based on [Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html) which is a modular architecture.
+This architecture makes it easy to add new functionality or custom behavior with very little change to the code.
+Two examples are:

+* Add [Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/web/programming/javascript/user-guide/index.html) to do perspective correction before pass an image frame to read barcodes;
+* Add [Dynamsoft Code Parser](https://www.dynamsoft.com/code-parser/docs/web/programming/javascript/user-guide.html) to parse the text embedded in the PDF417 on driver's licenses.

 ## Next Step